Iphone80/SolversLib-Visualizer/README.md

 This project is underneath the Apache License, like the Pedro Pathing visualizer.

 ### Changelog:
-- Removed support for splines/curves, as the SolversLib Visualizer is designed for Point-to-Point
+- **Full spline support** - Now supports both LinearSpline and TangentialSpline from SolversLib
+  - LinearSpline: Straight line segments with linear heading interpolation
+  - TangentialSpline: Quintic Hermite splines with tangential heading (G2 continuity)
 - Added functionality to add lines in-between preexisting lines without having to delete those lines
-- Replaced `.pp` files with `.p2p` files on export/import, which only supports lines
+- Replaced `.pp` files with `.p2p` files on export/import, supporting both linear and tangential splines
-  - Note that if you import at `.pp` file, it will try to turn it into a single line per control point
+  - Note that if you import a `.pp` file, it will try to turn it into a single line per control point
 - Added full support for light mode, including a light mode field (credit to 16236 Juice for all fields)
-- Added Java code import functionality - paste raw Java code snippets containing Pose2d points to visualize paths directly
+- **Enhanced Java code import** - paste raw Java code with `linearTo()`, `tangentialTo()`, or `splineTo()` calls to visualize paths
+  - Automatically detects spline types and generates appropriate control points
+  - Supports both `Math.toRadians()` and direct radian values

 <table>
 <tr>